CrossRealms/Splunk-Cyences-App-for-Splunk/docs/data_onboarding/network_devices/cloudflare.md

 Cloudflare logs are collected via HEC (HTTP Event Collector) input.
 Refer the guide to onboard the logs: [https://developers.cloudflare.com/logs/get-started/enable-destinations/splunk/](https://developers.cloudflare.com/logs/get-started/enable-destinations/splunk/)

-Splunkbase Download (For Field Extractions):
+Splunkbase Download:
 [https://splunkbase.splunk.com/app/4501](https://splunkbase.splunk.com/app/4501)

+* For Field Extraction, Install the App on Heavy Forwarder and Search Head both.

 **Note:** Create an index named **cloudflare** to collect the logs or update the macro definition with your index in Cyences' configuration page.